snowdon-dev/node-llm-test/README.md

 Using the most token-efficient method and the simplest token format, the test presents an easy logical puzzle, with a domain and steps that are native and natural to a computer agent.
-The puzzle may involve few or many steps and may permit the usage of simple tool calls.
+The puzzle may involve few or many steps, and may permit the usage of simple tool calls.
 The solution requires reasoning rather than computation, and the design eliminates reliance on memorization to ensure that the test cannot be solved by prior training.